+- 6.1 Norwich is one of the largest and most important urban centres in the East of England with the potential to contribute significantly to the country's growth and economic development needs.
+A Norwich Policy Area is defined to provide a focus for planning and co-ordinating Norwich related growth.
+The Joint Core Strategy area is also characterised by its small towns and villages and this part of the strategy provides guidance to meet their development needs.

-- 6.1 The East of England Plan (EEP) focuses growth on Norwich as a Key Centre for Development and Change.
-It also identifies a wider Norwich Policy Area (NPA) to accommodate growth related to Norwich.
-The EEP requires lower levels of growth in other towns, Key Service Centres, and other rural settlements. - 6.2 The policies in the Joint Core Strategy (JCS) confirm the boundaries and overall strategy for the Norwich Policy Area, and distribute growth according to the following settlement hierarchy: - Norwich urban area.
-The existing urban area includes the built-up parts of the urban fringe parishes of Colney, Costessey, Cringleford, Trowse, Thorpe St Andrew, Sprowston, Old Catton, Hellesdon, Drayton and Tayerham
+- 6.2 The policies of the Joint Core Strategy distribute growth according to the following settlement hierarchy:

+- Norwich urban area.
+The existing urban area includes the built-up parts of the urban fringe parishes of Colney, Costessey, Cringleford, Trowse, Thorpe St Andrew, Sprowston, Old Catton, Hellesdon, Drayton and Taverham

+- 2. Main Towns

+- 3. Key Service Centres

+- 4. Service Villages

+- 5. Other Villages